RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/editor-nodeSnap.md

    </div>
    <p>The functions are pretty much self explanatory.</p>
    <small><b>Note:</b> nodeSnap has an integrated file watcher.
 This means that whenever you edit your truck file using a text-editor, nodeSnap will automatically reload the file.</small><br />
    <small><b>Note 2:</b> nodeSnap has a backup system.
-Each time you save your file, nodeSnap will make a backup of the previous truckfile and store it inside the ".nodeSnap" folder that is found in the root truck file's directory, orderd by a timestamp.</small><br />
+Each time you save your file, nodeSnap will make a backup of the previous truckfile and store it inside the ".nodeSnap" folder that is found in the root truck file's directory, ordered by a timestamp.</small><br />
    <small><b>Note 3:</b> nodeSnap is based on a "project" system, which means, if you leave the editor and go back to the project page, your work will not be lost and you will have an option to go back to your work. (this is integrated for future features)</small>

 ### Blueprint system